ymunemasa/data-tutorials/tutorials/hortonworks/interactive-sql-on-hadoop-with-hive-llap/tutorial.md

 Start by downloading the `ODBC driver` from the Add-Ons section in http://hortonworks.com/downloads/

-If you are on Windows, create a DSN using the ODBC Driver Manager and point it to host `127.0.0.1`, port 10500, use Username/Password authentication with the credentials `hive/hive`.
+If you are on Windows: Create a DSN using the ODBC Driver Manager and point it to host `127.0.0.1`, port 10500, use Username/Password authentication with the credentials `hive/hive`.

 ![odbc_driver_setup](/assets/interactive-sql-on-hadoop-with-hive-llap/odbc_driver_setup.png)

+> **If you are on Mac**: Note that connecting using Tableau does not require the use of an ODBC Driver Manager, the driver will be loaded automatically.
+Other BI tools may require the use of an ODBC Driver Manager.

 ### Connect Tableau to LLAP and a Small Dataset